gerane/gerane.github.io/_posts/2015-05-29-isesteroids-theming.md

 <FunctionReferenceHoverBackground>#64DCE4EB</FunctionReferenceHoverBackground>
 {% endhighlight %}

-The following image shows an Active Reference with 8 References.
+The following image shows an active Reference with 8 References.
 The *FunctionReferenceActive* settings is set to the color Red.

 ![Reference Actice](\images\2015\05\FunctionReferenceActive.PNG)

 ## Collapsed Test Settings

 There are several elements of Collapsed Text that can be customized.
-The following settings control these elements.
+The following settings control these elements:

 {% highlight xml %}
 <!-- Collapsed Text Color -->